 All applicants to the Cornell University Graduate School must submit a Statement of Purpose essay.
 This is an opportunity for you to explain your reasons for undertaking graduate work and your academic interests, including their relation to your undergraduate study and professional goals.

 What are your post-MMH career aspirations, both short-term and long-term?
 How do your professional experiences support these goals?
 How will your experiences—combined with the MMH degree from SHA—help you achieve these specific career goals?

 Successful applicants will have received a bachelor’s degree from an accredited college or university.
 For students with foreign credentials, an equivalent international degree is required.
 If your transcript is not in English, please submit an official and certified English translation in addition to an original copy.
 World Education Services (WES), a third-party verification agency, can provide this service.
+Please request a WES ICAP evaluation for this service.
 Transcripts from all colleges or universities you have attended should be submitted.

 Transcripts should indicate: